jdcloudcom/en/documentation/Management/Monitoring/Operation-Guide/custom-monitoring/custom-monitoring-overview.md

 ## Usage Restriction
 Restricting Items|Quota Restrictions|Restriction Description
 --|--|--
-Namespace|20|Each user can report up to 20 namespaces per region Metric Dimensions|5|Each indicator supports up to 5 dimensions Data Time Limit | 30| can only push data within the past 30 days
+Indicator Dimension|20|Every indicator can report a maximum of 20 dimensions one time.
+Data Time Limit | 30| can only push data within the past 30 days